 Process for Addressing Student Grievances

 Any student who has a complaint should direct his or her complaint to the Qualifications Secretary at the Hubbard College of Administration either in person or in writing.
 The Qualifications Secretary will have the authority to investigate the compliant, make a determination as to the appropriate handling required, and see that the appropriate handling is carried out.
 If the student feels that he is not getting a satisfactory resolution of his or her complaint from the Qualifications Secretary he may always directly communicate with the President of the Hubbard College of Administration in person or in writing.
-Any questions or problems concerning this school that have not been satisfactorily answered or resolved by the school should be directed to the Bureau for Private Postsecondary and Vocational Education, 400 R Street, Suite 5000, Sacramento, California 95184, (916) 445-3427.
+Any questions or problems concerning this school that have not been satisfactorily answered or resolved by the school should be directed to the California Bureau for Private Postsecondary Education, P.O.
+Box 980818, Sacramento, CA 95798-0818; Tel: (916) 574-7774 or at their website at www.bppe.ca.gov

 1. Degree Status